demo-engineering/nodejs-financial/README.md

 Run `npm start` for a dev server.
 Navigate to http://localhost:3000/users.
 The app will automatically reload if you change any of the source files since the project uses _nodemon_.

+>  The project uses a simple in-memory database located at `./global-data.js` and generates the data using the Faker library.
+> Every time that you restart the server it will generate new data sets.

 ### General Guidelines
 - This project is about a small financial application.